This chapter covers the most common legal issues that affect users of the internet, such as:

 - Selling goods and services, known generally as e-commerce; and

-- Communicating and networking via email and related services (e.g. Twitter, A general term for a family of transmission technologies for delivery of voice communications over the internet or other networks.
-(VoIP) like Skype), and via social networking sites (e.g. Facebook).
+- Communicating and networking via email and related services (e.g. Twitter, Voice over Internet Protocols (VoIP) like Skype), and via social networking sites (e.g. Facebook).

 These uses of the internet raise many legal issues including copyright, consumer protection, prohibited content, defamation and privacy.